-Anaerobic Adhesives (AAs) are often identified by the job they perform; threadlocking, thread sealing, retaining compounds, & gasket makers.
-They cure only in the absence of oxygen and presence of metal.
-Similar to cyanoacrylates (instant adhesives) there is a maximum gap that anaerobic adhesives will cure through.
+We identify anaerobic adhesives (AAs) by the job they perform; threadlocking, thread sealing, retaining compounds, & gasket makers.
+They cure only in the absence of oxygen and the presence of metal.
+Similar to cyanoacrylates (instant adhesives), there is a maximum gap that anaerobic adhesives will cure through.
 Controlling that gap is critical to achieving full anaerobic curing.
-The speed of the cure is related, not only to the gap, but also the reactivity of metals being used.
-For example brass is more reactive than steel which is more reactive than anodized aluminum.
+The speed of the cure is related not only to the gap but also to the reactivity of the metals being used.
+For example, brass is more reactive than steel which is more reactive than anodized aluminum.

-The following shows typical cure times for an anaerobic threadlocker at 23°C. Note copper will follow the faster cure curve where passivated surfaces like stainless steel will be closer toward the slower cure curve.
-Lower temperature and larger gaps will reduce anaerobic curing speed.
+The following shows typical cure times for an anaerobic threadlocker at 23°C. Note copper will follow the faster cure curve, whereas passivated surfaces like stainless steel will be closer to the slower cure curve.
+Lower temperatures and larger gaps will reduce anaerobic curing speed.

-Surface conditioners can be used to activate inactive surfaces to allow or accelerate the cure.
-Parts can be activated with ASC10 up to 30 days prior to applying the anaerobic adhesive or sealant.
+Surface conditioners can activate inactive surfaces to allow or accelerate the cure.
+Note you can activate parts with ASC10 up to 30 days prior to applying the anaerobic adhesive or sealant.